 Rearing Queen Honey bees in a Queenright System

 The National Bee Unit has used a queen right rearing method for over 20 years.
-This has been very successful for our purposes and for teaching other beekeepers a system they can consider adopting for their own use.
-We aim to replace queens on a regular basis – at least every second year – sometimes more frequently to maintain young prolific queens and so minimising the risk of swarming and maximising productivity.
+This has been highly successful for our research colonies at York, and for teaching other beekeepers a system they can consider adopting for their own use.
+We aim to replace queens on a regular basis (at least every second year, sometimes more frequently), to maintain young prolific queens, so, minimising the risk of swarming and maximising productivity.

 The Graft Frame

 The graft frame consists of a normal brood frame without wax, modified to accept two horizontal wooden cell bars.
 These cell bars are temporarily removed from the frame for ease of grafting.
 The cell bars have about two inches (5cm) free space beneath them to provide room for the bees to build the queen cells.
 A part-depth saw cut along the length of the underside of each cell bar allow the plastic queen cups with base pegs we use to be inserted in the groove.